Hardwood Floor Maintenance Tips

 Hardwood Floor Maintenance Tips – Wood floors take a lot of punshiment; so they need looking after and regular care reduces the scars.
 Even the hardest woods can sustain wear and tear.
 Repetitious footfall, spillages, burns, scuffs and scratches especially in the kitchen damage the wood.
 Even the way it is cleaned.
 Washing with may clean the surface grime but the wood absorbs the water and it is not long before the grain opens and contracts leaving unsightly splits and cracks.

 - Regular care.
-You can make a huge difference by taking good care of the floor: keep your floors clean by using the right cleaning fluid and see how the lustre stays longer.
+You can make a huge difference by taking good care of the floor: keep your wood floors clean by using the right cleaning fluid and see how the lustre stays longer.
 We can recommend the best solution for you.
 See our special offer.